kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

 **NOTE**: The "Template_Website" repository is local to you.
 Other users are unable to access your repository.

 4. To push your repository to your GitHub cloud account, select **Publish repository**.
+## Make and commit changes to your repository